The role of software and math in FEA

 Do I want to learn math and theory or not?

-Whatever is your answer, learning that theory, understanding match etc. is a very time-consuming task.
+Whatever is your answer, learning that theory, understanding math etc. is a very time-consuming task.
 Which most likely mean it makes sense to consider if it is even needed : )

 Below I want to show you how I think about it, and put some arguments forward.
 Bear in mind that this is not an “ultimate” answer but rather my approach to things.
 Most likely it comes from my past experiences, philosophy and who I am.